teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/preprocessing.md

 We will now estimate the CTF parameters for each tilt-series, check that our CTF model has the correct handedness and reconstruct the tomograms.

-### Import tilt-series
+### Import aligned tilt-series

 To import the newly aligned tilt series back into Warp, click the `import tilt series from IMOD` button and select the `frames` and `mdoc` folders as before.
 Then, set `Root folder with IMOD processing results` to the new `dynamo_alignments` directory.

 The checkboxes should now appear checked in the `Aligned` column on the right hand side of the import window.

 Differently from earlier, now we also need to enter the pixel size of the tilt-series and the electron dose that the sample was exposed to per tilt.

-For HIV-5-TS in this guide this is the binned size of 1.35$\AA/px$, and according the the EMPIAR entry the dose is roughly 3 $e^-/\AA^2\s$ per tilt.
+For this dataset this is the binned pixel size of 1.35 Å/px, and according the the EMPIAR entry the dose is roughly 3 e^-/Å^2\s per tilt.

 ![import alignment](https://i.ibb.co/Jrr8K69/import-dynamo.png)